EffectOrientedProgramming/EOPCode/README.md

 ## Notes

-1. We assume you know how to use the Command-Line Interface (CLI) for your Operating System (OS: Windows, Mac or Linux).
+1. We assume you know how to use the Command-Line Interface (CLI) for your Operating System (OS: Windows, Macintosh or Linux).
 If you do not, you can find instructions [here](https://github.com/BruceEckel/AtomicKotlinExamples/blob/master/README.md#appendix-a-command-line-basics).
 These instructions were written for [Atomic Kotlin](https://www.atomickotlin.com/), so Kotlin will be referenced.